Table of Content

 The growing number of discount brokers in the market may negatively impact sub-brokers and their businesses.
 To compete with clients, the future of sub-broking may necessitate offering additional services.
 The services typically provided are robo advisory, customer support, research, etc. Additionally, sub-brokers should offer a variety of investment options to clients.

-Data analytics will be vital in the sub-broking industry in the future.
-Sub-brokers who can analyze and interpret market data and client information will gain a competitive edge.
+Analysis of information will be of crucial importance in the sub-broking business in the future.
+Authorised partners who can understand and analyse market data and client data will have an edge.

-The regulatory environment is essential for the sub-broking industry and will continue to be so in the future.
-As financial markets become more complex, regulators will introduce new measures to protect investors and maintain market integrity.
+The regulatory system is the support structure of sub-broking business and will continue to be vital in the future years.
+As financial markets expand, regulators will establish more rules to protect investors and maintain market integrity.

 Moreover, there is room for the creation of novel financial products designed to meet the unique requirements of investors or market circumstances.
 For instance, the emergence of thematic investing alternatives could occur, enabling investors to allocate funds to portfolios of stocks that align with specific sub-broking future trends or sectors.